 I was obsessed.
 I was constantly skipping classes in college to trade penny stocks and launched a hedge fund.
 I began to garner attention, and was even featured in the documentary the documentary “Wall Street Warriors.”

 Ultimately, for various reasons the hedge fund didn’t work out (including a MAJOR trading loss – best learning experience ever).
 This was for the best in the long run as the restrictions on the hedge fund industry kept me from answering any questions about my trading strategies.
-You can read more about it in An American Hedge Fund.
-This is when I went back to basics and decided to focus on trading with a small account and started a blog, this blog.,
+You can read more about it in my book, An American Hedge Fund.
+This is when I went back to basics and decided to focus on trading with a small account and started a blog, this blog.

 How to become a day trader: a better method (in my opinion)